 Swimming in the Northern Territory is great fun but it’s important to follow the safety guidelines.
 Remember to only swim where it’s marked safe to swim, keep hydrated and stay sun-safe.

 Follow all signage and only swim where it’s marked safe to do so.

 Check if the park is open

 Before heading off on a great adventure, make sure you check whether your swimming spot is open.
-Many natural waterholes in the Top End are closed during the wet season when it’s unsafe for swimming.
+Some waterholes in the Top End are closed during the wet season.
 Public pools may also be closed during storm activity.